Why have a blood test?

 If your pet is found to have raised liver or kidney levels, then there are many effective treatments, done of which are as straightforward as feeding a different food.
 Catching liver and kidney conditions early means that we can help your pet live longer.

 Glucose levels can indicate diabetes, and if we suspect this, then we need to do further tests to confirm the diagnosis.
+Untreated diabetes can lead to death.

 Calcium levels can indicate presence of cancer.
 If we detect this, we can do further blood tests, and other tests, to diagnose it.
 Cancer treatment if started early, can be very effective, and is not the same has human cancer treatment; your pet will not lose their fur.